Academic Title:

 Research Interests

-One key question for us to ask is how heart blood flow is controlled by cardiomyocytes?
-Or how does heart communicate with arterioles?
+Our current interest is the cardiovascular physiology, with an emphasis on Ca2+ signaling and the electro-metabolic signaling in coronary blood flow control.
+One key question for us to ask is how heart blood flow (especially local blood flow) is controlled?
+Specifically, how do cardiac myocytes communicate with capillary endothelial cells (cECs), pericytes, and arteriolar smooth muscle cells to meet their metabolic demanding?
 With this question, we have built a new ex vivo working model which enables us to image cardiac myocytes, capillary bed and coronary arteriole in the right ventricle papillary muscle at different pressures.
-Combining with our state-of-the-art optical imaging system, we were able to monitor the "blood flow" ex vivo as well as to image the diameter change of capillaries and arterioles.
-In addition, the function of cardiac pericytes is being investigated using this ex vivo working model.
+This preparation is dubbed "Z-Prep".
+Combining with our state-of-the-art optical imaging system, we were able to monitor the "blood flow" ex vivo as well as to image the diameter changes of capillaries and arterioles.
+In addition, the function of cardiac pericytes as well as capillary endothelial cells are being investigated using ex vivo Z-Prep and in vitro isolation.

 Lab Techniques and Equipment

-Biochemistry, electrophysiology, imaging system, single cell stretch, and pressurizing artery enable us to investigate the function and the regulation of the muscle from single ion channel level to integrated tissue level.
+Biochemistry, electrophysiology, optical imaging, single cell (cardiac myocyte, arterial smooth muscle cells, capillary endothelial cells etc.) isolation, artery pressurization and myograph enable us to investigate the functionality and the regulation of the muscles (heart, skeletal and smooth muscle) from molecular level, single ion channel level to integrated tissue level.